If You’re Reading This, You’re Me. Hi.

 13. The grocery store run plus a quick lunch.

-This sounds like nothing.
-It is not nothing.
-The boring errand-and-lunch combo is the most underrated mother-son activity on earth.
-Casual.
-Low pressure.
-Plenty of room for him to mention something he’s been thinking about while you’re in the produce aisle.
-Some of my favorite conversations with my own mom happened next to a pyramid of grapefruits.
+This may seem like nothing, but it’s definitely not nothing.
+The mundane errand and lunch combo is the most underrated mother-son activity.
+Casual, low-pressure, and lots of space for him to bring something up while you’re at the grocery store.
+Some of my favorite memories with my mom are next to a pile of grapefruits.

 Keepsakes And Things To Hold Onto